colinwahl/blogger/README.md

 - Added a comment feature -- very similar to when I made the articles
 - Added more functionality to my comments -- a timing feature and a comment count feature

+Commit #9:
+- Learned how to think about database models
+- Added a tagging functionality
+- Added increased functionality to tags